Lisa Marshall never expected to become her husband’s caregiver in midlife. The couple had lucrative jobs and were excited to retire early.

 Build a village of people who are willing and able to help

-Marshall, who described herself as an “extremely independent and stubborn person,” had a hard time accepting help, so she came up with the four A’s to guide her:
+When her husband's health declined, Marshall, who describes herself as an “extremely independent and stubborn person,” had a hard time accepting help, so she came up with the four A’s to guide her:

-Accept help when people offer it: “Throw your ego away,” she said.
+Accept help when people offer it: “Throw your ego away,” she says.

-Ask for help when you need it, “which is really hard because your pride gets in the way,” she noted.
+Ask for help when you need it, “which is really hard because your pride gets in the way,” she notes.

 “Actually”: Marshall made a habit of adding this word whenever people offered help.
 When someone told her, “Let me know if I can do anything,” she would force herself to reply, “Actually…” which then led her to list what she needed.